mos9527/sssekai_blender_io/README.md

 The addon will be accessible in the sidebar (`N` key) in the `SSSekai` tab.

+### Known Issues
+- Doesn't handle scenes with multiple objects of the same name.

 ### Roadmap
 #### Asset
 - ~~Handle Skinned Mesh with non-Identity Bind Pose~~